 The temple served as a place of welcome and belonging, a place the psalmist longed for.
 Christians are on a similar journey today, not towards a new temple but towards Jesus’ restored world.

 Psalm 84 depicts someone who wants to be at the temple - but who, for some reason, cannot be there.
 The prayer for God’s ‘anointed one’ i.e. the king (verse 9) suggests that a return to Jerusalem may not be possible because of impending war.

 We’ve seen in previous sessions how central the temple was to the life of the people of Israel.
 It embodied the welcome of God, and his willingness to provide the sacrifice necessary for life with him forever.

-This hope - of returning to the temple - fuels the psalmist.
+The hope - of returning to the temple - fuels the psalmist.
 Even though he is in the Valley of Baka - an extremely arid place - he pictures the hope of returning to the temple as causing springs and pools to erupt in the wilderness (verse 6), making him strong (verse 7).
 Having set his heart in this way makes him blessed (verse 5).

 This image - of knowing the future welcome of God in his presence - also fuels Christians to continue our pilgrimage today (see, for example, 2 Corinthians 4: 16-18).

-By clicking any link on this page you are giving your consent for us to set cookies.
+By clicking the Accept button below you are giving your consent for us to set cookies.